dimitridumont/dimitridumont/README.md

 ### 👨‍💻 About me
 💻 I'm full stack web developer in the web agency SR Digitale<br/>
-🏋️‍♂️ I am also passionate about bodybuilding (I get up every day at 5:00 am to go to the gym) 📚 I like to learn constantly and share
+🏋️‍♂️ I am also passionate about bodybuilding (I get up every day at 5:00 am to go to the gym)<br/>
+📚 I like to learn constantly and share
 <br/>
 <br/>